-For September admission, all application materials should be sent to the Admissions Office by March 1; to be assured full consideration for academic scholarships and first choice of a major, all materials must be received by January 1.
-For February admissions, application materials should be sent to the Admissions Office by November 15.
+For September (fall semester) admission, all application materials should be sent to the Admissions Office by the deadline specified in the current undergraduate admissions application; to be assured full consideration for academic scholarships and first choice of major, all materials must be received by January 1.
+For February (spring semester) admission, all application materials should be sent to the Admissions Office by the deadline specified in the current undergraduate admissions application.